fjarri-attic/oldi-hero-translation/en/002_book1-parodos.md

 "Twins," immediately agreed the Trickster.
 "But for a thread to be twisted --- the Moirai themselves cannot recall this!
 In short, we untwisted it somehow..."

-"'We?'"
-Anax literally jumped up.
+"'We?'" the Anax literally jumped up.

 "We," Hermes confirmed with dignity.
 "I helped too!
 But all in vain --- in the end it got twisted again.
 So when two lots were drawn, they could not figure out which one goes to whom.
 However, what is there to figure out, the shards were almost the same..."

 "And the lot, what is the lot?!" almost shouted Senior.

-And then the Trickster bent down right to Anax's ear and whispered something.
+And then the Trickster bent down right to the Anax's ear and whispered something.

 The flashes blinked, puzzled, and went out.